Australians now have more investment opportunities at their fingertips than ever before.

 - CMC Markets.
 Allows you to trade CFDs, shares, forex commodities, indices and treasuries.

 - CommSec.
-Offers share, CFD, managed fund, option, ETF, warrant and interest rate security trading.
+Australian and international shares, CFDs, managed funds, options, ETFs, warrants and interest rate security trading.

 - ANZ Share Investing.
 This platform lets you trade shares, warrants, IPOs, ETFs and managed funds